iveevi/ngf/README.md

 cmake --build build -j
 ```

-To run the rasterizer, run the resulting `build/testbed` executable by
+To run the rasterizer, execute the resulting `build/testbed` binary by
 providing a path to the neural geometry field binary file (e.g. within
-`results/binaries`):
+`results/binaries`).
+For example:

 ```
 ./build/testbed results/binaries/nefertiti-lod1000-f20.bin
 ```

+A few binaries have been provided in the `resources/samples` directory to
+explore the rasterizer on pretrained NGFs.

 # Citation